🔷Point Cloud Bounding Box (Aligned Along Line)

 Parameter Description |

-Effective when "Zoom method" is set to "Specified value".
-Specifies the distance to expand outwards (positive value) or shrink inwards (negative value) in the X, Y, and Z directions of the bounding box, respectively.
-For example, x=10 means the ROI is 20mm wider in the X direction (the bounding box’s own X-axis) than the original bounding box (10mm added to each side). |
+Takes effect when "Scaling Method" selects "Specified Value".
+Specifies the distance to expand outward (positive values) or contract inward (negative values) in the X, Y, Z directions of the bounding box respectively.
+For example, x=10 means the ROI is 20mm wider in the X direction (bounding box’s own X-axis) than the original bounding box (10mm added to each side). |

-Used for precise control of ROI size, e.g., slightly expanding the ROI to include possible grasping error margins, or slightly shrinking it to exclude edge noise. |
+Used for precise control of ROI size, for example, slightly enlarging the ROI to include possible grasping error ranges, or slightly reducing it to exclude edge noise. |

 Parameter Range |

-[-5000, 10000], Default: 0, Unit: mm |
+[-5000, 10000], default: 0, unit: mm |

 Parameter Description |

-Effective when "Zoom method" is set to "Specified ratio".
-Specifies the scaling factor for the ROI (and possibly the bounding box) in the X, Y, and Z directions, respectively. |
+Takes effect when "Scaling Method" selects "Specified Ratio".
+Specifies the scaling ratio factors for ROI (and possibly bounding box) in the X, Y, Z directions respectively. |

-A scaling factor of 1 means maintaining the original size, greater than 1 means enlarging, and less than 1 means shrinking.
-For example, x=1.1 means the size of the ROI in the X direction (the bounding box’s own X-axis) becomes 1.1 times the original. |
+A ratio factor of 1 indicates maintaining original size, greater than 1 indicates enlargement, less than 1 indicates reduction.
+For example, x=1.1 means the ROI size in the X direction (bounding box’s own X-axis) becomes 1.1 times the original. |

 Parameter Range |

-[0, 5], Default: 1 |
+[0, 5], default: 1 |